 (Spoken on June 20, 1973)

-When we are distressed or feeling unsociable for various reasons, we feel like being alone.
+When we are distressed for various reasons, we feel like being alone.
 We do not like a crowd of people sitting around us.
 When we are in a state of danger, threatened by forces which we cannot understand and with no hope of support from available sources, we feel a sense of aloneness which is other than the grammatical meaning of being alone.
 When we are in the wilderness, when we are deprived of all our possessions, when kith and kin are not near, when things seem to be at sixes and sevens, we feel a sense of aloneness.
-When all that we regard as dear and near is taken away, a condition into which anyone can enter at any moment of time, one finds oneself in a state of aloneness.
+When all that we regard as dear and near is taken away from us, a condition into which anyone can enter at any moment of time, one finds oneself in a state of aloneness.

 We cannot explain what sweetness is although we can describe sugar, sugarcane, honey, etc. We cannot explain adequately or give a definition of what sweetness means unless we actually eat something that is sweet.
 Similarly, we cannot satisfactorily explain what this aloneness is, why it is that occasionally we have an urge from within to live without any contact.
-This urge for freedom from contact can be roused by religious instincts from within or by factors which can be wholly social.
+This urge for freedom from contact can be roused by religious instincts from within or by factors that can be wholly social.

 As I already mentioned, those who have not been in this condition cannot understand what this state is, just as hunger cannot be known by a person who is not hungry.
 Only a poor, starving person knows what hunger is.
 A millionaire who has four meals a day cannot know what hunger is.
 Likewise, this peculiar individuality that is in every one of us, which speaks in a language of its own at different moments of time, gives us an inkling of what our ultimate destiny could be.

 In order that we may have an idea as to what this all means, to give an outline of the significance of what I would like to say at this moment of time, we may have to go into a slight analytical consideration of the circumstances under which we are living today.
 People in the world are anything but wise, though they all pass for men of wisdom, geniuses, and masters in science and whatnot.
-But there is a set of circumstances we call nature under whose law we seem to be living, and who does not seem to care for what we regard as knowledge, learning and scientific acumen.
+But there is a set of circumstances we call nature under whose law we seem to be living, and who does not seem to care for what we regard as learning, wisdom and scientific acumen.
 Nature can pound even the most learned of people, and nature has already done this.
 It has thrown to the winds many geniuses who have been born, great men who trod this earth, rulers, scientific geniuses, philosophers, social and philanthropic workers.
 Men of acumen with great standing in society and worshipped by the world have been cast to the winds by the law of nature, and we are not going to be exceptions.

-Why does nature behave like this, as if she does not care for men at all?
+Why does nature behave like this, as if she has no care for men at all?
 She does not care for me, she does not care for you, she does not care for anyone who has been born on this earth.
 All have gone to a land of the unknown.
-Nature’s attitude is something very mysterious, and nature cares a hoot for what we call learning, knowledge, acquisition.
-If we are not to abide by the law of nature – which is, in some sense at least, a face of that which really seems to be, that which really is and that which ought to be – and if our attitude to nature is one of carelessness with a ‘don’t care’ attitude, an assumption of arrogance, and an importance which does not really belong to us, then nature shall take up her cudgel.
+Nature's attitude is something very mysterious, and nature cares a hoot for what we call learning, knowledge, acquisition.
+If we are not to abide by the law of nature – which is, in some sense at least, a face of that which really seems to be, that which really is and that which ought to be – and if our attitude to nature is one of carelessness, a ‘don't care' attitude, an assumption of arrogance, and an importance which does not really belong to us, then nature shall take up her cudgel.

 Nature is both a judge and a teacher at the same time.
 As a teacher, as an instructor, she gives us opportunities to learn by experience.
 Every day we pass through various kinds of experience, and every experience through which we are passing is an opportunity for learning.
 The perceptions and cognitions, the experiences, pleasures and pains of life are various lessons that are imparted to us by the law of nature; we are supposed to gain wisdom by this experience, but we learn nothing of that kind.
 We take these opportunities as either chances given for the indulgence of our senses or as an opposition that is inflicted upon us by nature, and then it is that we complain that Providence is against us, God is cruel, and such other complaints that we have been making for centuries.